Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 Where to go in Taiwan

 Going south, crossing the Tropic of Cancer, the landscape changes completely, becoming covered in thick tropical jungle.
 There are still mountains, but they get further away from the coast.
-The southernmost area is amazing and really a must.
+The southernmost area is fantastic and really a must.

 When to go to Taiwan: weather and climate

-Winters are warm and summers are hot and wet, with typhoons and thunderstorms, anyway, there’s a lot of rainfall throughout the year.
+Winters are warm, and summers are hot and wet, with typhoons and thunderstorms; anyway, there’s a lot of rainfall throughout the year.
 We got considerably wet during our bike tour of Taiwan.

-Food and Water when Backpacking Taiwan
+Food and Water when Backpacking in Taiwan

 Map of Taiwan Itinerary